objcio/articles/2015-02-10-how-your-camera-works.md

 ### Stops

-There are three things that affect the amount of light of an exposure: shutter speed, aperture, and ISO value.
+There are three things that affect the amount of light of an exposure: shutter speed, ISO value, and aperture.
 We will go through these in a bit.

-In photography, a change to any one of these three which either doubles or halves the amount of light is called “1 stop.”
-For each of these three (shutter speed, aperture, and ISO), a single stop corresponds to a different numerical change.
-But if we adjust the shutter speed by 1 stop, we need to compensate by adjusting either the ISO or the aperture by exactly 1 stop, too, in order to get the same amount of light.
+In photography, a change to any one of these three which either doubles or halves the amount of light is called “one stop.”
+For each of these three (shutter speed, ISO, aperture), a single stop corresponds to a different numerical change.
+But if we adjust the shutter speed by one stop, we need to compensate by adjusting either the ISO or the aperture by exactly one stop, too, in order to get the same amount of light.
 We'll look at this in detail shortly.

-The tricky part is that all three (shutter speed, aperture, and ISO) also affect other aspects of the exposure.
+The tricky part is that all three (shutter speed, ISO, and aperture) also affect other aspects of the exposure.
 And there are countless combinations of these three parameters that result in the same amount of light.
 Let's take a closer look.

 <a name="ShutterSpeed"></a>
 ### Shutter Speed